-- b.
-The internal auditor shall have a direct reporting line to the Audit Committee. - c.
-The appointment or removal of the head of the internal audit office shall be subject to the approval of the Audit Committee. - d.
-The minimum internal control mechanisms for management's operational responsibility shall center on the CEO, being ultimately accountable for the Corporation's organizational and procedural controls. - e.
-The scope and particulars of a system of effective organizational and procedural controls shall be based on the following factors: the nature and complexity of business and the business culture; the volume, size and complexity of transactions; the degree of risk; the degree of centralization and delegation of authority; the extent and effectiveness of information technology; and the extent of regulatory compliance. - f.
-The internal audit function may be outsourced to an external service provider.
+The internal auditor shall have a direct reporting line to the Audit Committee.

+The appointment or removal of the head of the internal audit office shall be subject to the approval of the Audit Committee.

+The minimum internal control mechanisms for management's operational responsibility shall center on the CEO, being ultimately accountable for the Corporation's organizational and procedural controls.

+The scope and particulars of a system of effective organizational and procedural controls shall be based on the following factors: the nature and complexity of business and the business culture; the volume, size and complexity of transactions; the degree of risk; the degree of centralization and delegation of authority; the extent and effectiveness of information technology; and the extent of regulatory compliance.